cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          is reached.
   --trace-execution {true,false}
-                         output instruction and variable states at each execution step --stop-on-stop-instruction {true,false}
+                         output instruction and variable states at each execution step --dump-variables-on-stop {true,false}
+                         output variable values when the 'stop' instruction is encountered --stop-on-stop-instruction {true,false}
                          stop execution when the 'stop' instruction is encountered --stop-on-end-instruction {true,false}